jvcleave/ofxImGui/README.md

 ![Screenshot](images/Screenshot.png)

 ### Fork info
 ofxImGui is a fork of the original [jvcleave/ofxImGui](https://github.com/jvcleave/ofxImGui), which cannot be updated anymore to newer versions of ImGui [since january 2020](https://github.com/ocornut/imgui/releases/tag/v1.80), and has been relying on depreciated functions for a few years.
-Compared to ofxImGui, ofxImGui comes with most of the new ImGui features (viewports, docking, tables, custom fonts, etc.) and uses the official backend, which means it's connected to oF in a different way.

 ### Branches
 | Branch   | Description |